Games & Quizzes

 /maCH/

 sporting contest.
-Sports competitions between two people or teams.
-To equal or be as good as something else.
+Sports competitions between two people or teams. make or be harmonious.

 /ˈsēmənz/